-Active Template Library (ATL) is a light weight library used to develop COM based components using Visual C++.
+Active Template Library (ATL) is a lightweight library used to develop COM-based components using Visual C++.
 Through ATL we can quickly develop COM components or COM services.

-This article I am trying to explain the steps to create an ATL COM component using Microsoft Visual C++ and Microsoft Visual Studio 2012 IDE (Integrated Development Environment).
+In this article, I am trying to explain the steps to create an ATL COM component using Microsoft Visual C++ and Microsoft Visual Studio 2012 IDE (Integrated Development Environment).

 Step 1.
 Open Visual Studio 2012 IDE.

 Step 2.
 Click on the File menu.
 Visual Studio will display a pull-down menu.

 Step 3.
 From the pull-down menu, select New menu item.
 This will show a sub-menu.